instructional-equity-observation-tool/client/README.md

 Installation:

 Open a terminal.
-Navigate to the `senior-design-project` directory, then type in the following commands to start up front end:
+Navigate to the `client` directory, then type in the following commands to start up front end:

 `npm install`

-`npm start`
+`npm run start`